vetty88/amthlete-app/client/README.md

 ## Importing a Component

-This project setup supports ES6 modules thanks to babel.<br>
+This project setup supports ES6 modules thanks to Babel.<br>
 While you can still use `require()` and `module.exports`, we encourage you to use [`import` and `export`](http://exploringjs.com/es6/ch_modules.html) instead.

 For example: